-I have a glass smooth top stove.
-Recently I managed to burn it pretty badly – I think there were some food particles either on the burner or the bottom of my pot, because when I put the pot on the burner it sizzled and then a very bad burning smell filled the air.
-I immediately removed the pot from the burner but there were scorch marks on the pot, and ‘melted stuff’ on the burner.
-I was able to scrub the pot bottom clean, but am not sure what to do about the burner, and it’s my ‘favorite’.
-I tried cleaning it with soap and a sponge but that did not help.
+I have a glass smooth-top stove.
+Recently I managed to burn it pretty badly – I think there were some food particles either on the burner or the bottom of my pot because when I put the pot on the burner, it sizzled and then a very bad burning smell filled the air.
+I immediately removed the pot from the burner, but there were scorch marks on the pot and ‘melted stuff’ on the burner.
+I was able to scrub the pot bottom clean, but I am not sure what to do about the burner, and it’s my ‘favorite’.
+I tried cleaning it with soap and a sponge, but that did not help.
 I’m afraid to scrub it because these kinds of stoves scratch really easily.
-I googled it and there are so many recommendations I’m at a loss where to start.
+I googled it, and there are so many recommendations I’m at a loss for where to start.
 Suggestions?

-I also have a second smaller burner that starting smoking the other day when I removed the pan.
-There was a dark line of something across it, but in addition to smoking, it was also releasing a chemically smell, plastic maybe?
-I did get the mark cleaned up with soap & water, but when I turned the burner on last night it still has that funny smell.
+I also have a second smaller burner that started smoking the other day when I removed the pan.
+There was a dark line of something across it, but in addition to smoking, it was also releasing a chemical smell, plastic, maybe?
+I did get the mark cleaned up with soap & water, but when I turned the burner on last night, it still has that funny smell.

 Stumped in Stovington

-For what it’s worth, GE only recommends Cerma Bryte, which I have used in the past and it is a good product.
+For what it’s worth, GE only recommends Cerama Bryte, which I have used in the past, and it is a good product.